Sustainability Management Policy

 Management Structure for the Sustainability of the Azores Tourist Destination

 Açores DMO is the entity responsible for the Sustainability Management of the Azores Tourist Destination.
-Under the aegis of the Government of the Azores and the Regional Secretariat for Transport, Tourism and Energy, the main function of the DMO is to coordinate sustainability efforts and initiatives, acting as a stimulus for the development of sustainable tourism with partners in the public and private sectors.
+Under the aegis of the Government of the Azores and the Regional Secretariat for Tourism, Mobility and Infrastructure, the main function of the DMO is to coordinate sustainability efforts and initiatives, acting as a stimulus for the development of sustainable tourism with partners in the public and private sectors.

 The commitment is to ensure that the development of the destination is supported in the sustainable development goals in the context of Agenda 2030 and is applicable to all initiatives and actions of tourism in the Azores, as well as the DMO and its collaborators.

 The initiatives of the Azores DMO will be coordinated with the population, with members of the private sector and the public sector, both municipal and various departments of the Regional government, as well as associations and NGO´s.